Walt Disney Travel Company: Disneyland Resort Travel Sales Center

 The DRTSC is located in Anaheim, California, about a mile from the Disneyland Resort.
 This location helps guests book tickets for Disneyland and Disney California Adventure.
 It also books for Disney's Grand Californian Hotel & Spa, Disneyland Hotel, Disney's Paradise Pier Hotel, and a large group of hotels throughout Southern California, including in Los Angeles and San Diego.

 The DRTSC also provides overflow support for Disney World Reservations and MyDisneyExperience technical support.

 It also does travel services for Aulani.

 Disney Reservation Center

 The Disney Reservation Center is located in Orlando, Florida, with a second office in Tampa, Florida.
 This location services Walt Disney World, and all included Theme Parks, Resort Hotels, partner hotels, ticket sales, as well as technical support and photo support and recovery for the MyDisneyExperience website and app.

 The Disney Reservation Center also provides support for the Disneyland Resort in California and Aulani Resort & Spa through Internet Help Desk, Photo Imaging Guest Support, and serves as the reservation center for Disneyland Paris in France.

+Walt Disney Travel Company International

+Walt Disney Travel Company International (WDTCI) is a division of The Walt Disney Company Ltd, and Disney's official holiday specialist for the EMEA market, bringing guests great deals on Disney hotels, tickets and transport-inclusive holidays to Walt Disney World, Disneyland Paris and Disney Cruise Line.